Retail accounting software guide for Canadian retailers

 Real-time reporting gives you instant visibility into your financial position so you can make informed decisions quickly.
 Cloud-based retail accounting software should provide:

-- analyze sales trends and seasonality insights
+- Sales trends and seasonality insights

-- customize reports for decision-making
+- Customizable reports for decision-making

 Mobile access